-Yesterday I wrote about how American Express quietly introduced The Blue BusinessSM Plus Credit Card, which is a fantastic new card.
+Yesterday I wrote about how American Express quietly introduced The Blue BusinessSM Plus Credit Card, which is a fantastic new card with no annual fee (Rates & Fees).
 This card is pretty straightforward, and I’d say the most compelling feature is that it offers 2x Membership Rewards pints on the first $50,000 spent on the card per calendar year.

 The way I see it, that makes this the single most lucrative credit card for the first $50,000 of non-bonused spend per calendar year.

 I received a lot of questions about the card, and also received clarification on a couple of things from Amex, so figured I’d address that in this post:

 Why can’t I see the 20K point welcome bonus everywhere?

 If you apply for the Blue Business Plus Credit Card through my link (or another affiliate’s link), you’ll see that the card comes with a welcome bonus of 20,000 Membership Rewards points after spending $3,000 within the first three months.
 This offer is available exclusively through Amex’s affiliate channel — if you apply directly through the Amex website, for example, the card doesn’t come with a welcome bonus.